AhmedYasser06/multi-task-chest-xray-analysis-system/README.md

 | [NIH Chest X-rays](https://www.kaggle.com/nih-chest-xrays/data) | Additional classification context (per original MultiCheXNet) | Images + multi-label CSV |

 Both the SIIM-ACR and RSNA datasets are downloaded automatically by `00_Setup_and_Data.ipynb` via the Kaggle API.
 Classification labels are derived automatically: an image is `pneumothorax` if it has a positive SIIM-ACR mask, `pneumonia` if it has a positive RSNA box, and `normal` otherwise.

 ---

-## Key implementation notes (vs. the original Keras code)

-- **Encoder:** `torchvision.models.densenet121` (ImageNet-pretrained), split into stages so we can tap skip connections for the segmentation decoder, instead of Keras layer-index slicing.
-- **Detection loss:** same Tiny-YOLOv2 formulation (5 anchors, objectness + no-object + coordinate + class terms), rewritten in plain PyTorch tensor ops instead of `tf.function` graph code.
-- **Segmentation loss:** same Dice loss.
-- **"Ignore" samples:** the original code filled un-available targets with `-1` so a single loss function could handle "this sample has no ground truth for this head" inside a mixed batch.
-We keep exactly that convention (`config.IGNORE_VALUE`), so `YoloLoss` / `DiceLoss` both zero out the loss for any sample whose target is entirely `-1`.
-- **Joint training loop:** the original `MTL_generator` cycled through segmentation → detection → (report) batches.
-We reproduce the two-source alternation with `MTLJointLoader`, a small round-robin wrapper around two ordinary PyTorch `DataLoader`s — no custom `Sequence` class needed.
-- **Weight transplanting between single-task and joint models:** the original code manually matched Keras layer indices.
-In PyTorch, every head is just a named submodule, so we simply do `joint_model.load_state_dict(single_task_state_dict, strict=False)` and let PyTorch match by name (see notebook `04`).

----